cardboard-iguana/cardboard-iguana.com/log/2022-04-01-itprotv-comptia-security-plus.md

 ### Embedded Systems

-> "The best protections for maintaining embedded device security include requiring software and hardware vendors to provide evidence that the software has no security weaknesses..."
+> "The best protections for maintaining embedded device security include requiring software and hardware vendors to provide evidence that the software has no security weaknesses…"

 Bwah ha ha ha ha ha!